|

 Rank: check mark

-Officers Under Whom Service Was Rendered: Captain: James Cowan; Colonel: check
+Officers Under Whom Service Was Rendered: Captain: James Cowan; Colonel: check mark

 State: Tenn.